MaterialFoundry/Worldbuilder/docs/roadmap.md

 ??? changelog "Article Templates"
     When creating a new article, provide multiple templates (based on article type) to help with the creation of the article (e.g. add Biography section for characters).

-## Insertables
+## Widgets
-Insertables are objects that can be inserted into an article as an interactive element.
+Widgets are objects that can be inserted into an article as an interactive element.

 ??? changelog "Timelines"
     Allow timelines to be inserted into an article.